Pseverin/MVP-Repositiry-RepositoryEvent/README.md

-# View-Presenter-Repository + Repository event architechture
+# View-Presenter-Repository + RepositoryEvent architechture
 Here you can find an example app, that implements improved variant of MVP architechture.

 ![diagram_1](/resources/diagram_1.png?raw=true)